-PSMag.com respects each individual's right to personal privacy, and there is no need to identify yourself in order to view anything posted on our site.
-However, to join in the conversation or to access some off-site features, we do ask that you register.
-We will collect and use information through our website only in the ways disclosed in this statement.
+Pacific Standard and PSmag.com respect each individual's right to personal privacy, and there is no need to identify yourself in order to view anything posted on our site.
+We do, however, collect information directly from you when you subscribe to our newsletter, including your name and/or e-mail address.
+But we will collect and use information through our website only in the ways disclosed in this statement.

 Like most website operators, PSmag.com collects non-personally-identifying information of the sort that Web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
 PSmag.com’s purpose in collecting non-personally identifying information is to better understand how our visitors use our website.
 From time to time, PSmag.com may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.

 PSmag.com may collect statistics about the behavior of visitors to its website.
 For instance, PSmag.com may monitor the most popular pages on the site or use spam screened by the Akismet service to help identify spam.
 Automattic may display this information publicly or provide it to others.
 However, PSmag.com does not disclose personally-identifying information other than as described in this policy.